sladorsoft/build-ia16/elf16-writeup.md

        3:	ba 00 00             	mov    $0x0,%dx
     			4: R_386_SEG16	foo!

-This scheme is partly supported by my fork of the Binutils linker; it can also be enabled in my Binutils assembler, with the option `--32-segelf`.
-However, it is not yet supported by my GCC fork.<sup>[7]</sup>
+This scheme is supported by my Binutils fork — in particular, you can enable it in the Binutils assembler with the option `--32-segelf`.

+The `segelf` scheme can also be enabled in (my forked) GCC, through a `-msegelf` option.
+However, the platform libraries and `libgcc` have not been set up to use this scheme, so you may need to recompile them.

 ## The new relocation types